BMW 327

 The BMW 327 is a medium-sized touring coupé produced by BMW between 1937 and 1941, and again produced after 1945.
 It sat on a shortened version of the BMW 326 chassis.

 Launch

 The first 327, launched in 1937, was a cabriolet.
 In 1938, this was joined by a fixed head coupé version.
-The car was shorter and lower than its sedan counterpart, but shared the famous BMW grill and a streamlined form representative of the more progressive designs of the 1930s.
+The car was shorter and lower than its sedan counterpart, but shared the famous BMW grille and a streamlined form representative of the more progressive designs of the 1930s.